 Or, maybe you are right and the beginning of the school year is not the right time of year for you!
 No worries, just try to tie the time during which you structure your life and the time you set your goals so the two go hand in hand.

 Say you’ve decided that you’re going to eat right.
 Super!
 If you set that goal at the beginning of the school year, you may choose to pack lunches or develop some other plan for ensuring everyone eats healthy food during the day while they are away from home, and you get a fresh start on developing that habit.

 But what if you have been buying lunches all year because that was expedient or maybe taking prepackaged processed foods with you all year.
 You developed this habit and now you not only need to start eating healthy, but overcome the habit you started at the beginning of the year to get there.

 If you are resistant to change like I am, that can be especially challenging.
 Changing programs, systems, processes, etc.?
 Awesome!
 Please don’t mess with my lunch!

-I know, I know, I so wish I published this post a month ago!
+I know, I know, I so wish I had published this post a month ago!
 (We’ll redistribute it next year in August!)

 I wish for you that as you build the structure around your life, as you choose which activities you’re going to be in, as you choose how you’re going to spend your time and hard-earned resources that you chose to incorporate the goals and resolutions that position you to achieve your dreams.

-Even better, go ahead and have that New Year’s resolution setting party NOW.
-Bust out the snacks, invite friends, set your goals and start hunting them down!
+Even better, go ahead and have that New Year’s resolution-setting party NOW.
+Bust out the snacks, invite friends, set your goals, and start hunting them down!